-We trust that those entering the facility who have pre-existing conditions or are immunocompromised have seriously evaluated any and all potential risks posed by either entering the facility or deciding to play hockey at this time.
-We will enforce rules to the best of our ability per MAHA and State mandates but cannot guarantee a 100% risk-free environment.
+We trust that those entering the facility who have pre-existing conditions or are immunocompromised, or have individuals living in their home who would be considered at risk, have seriously evaluated any and all potential risks posed by either entering the facility or deciding to play hockey at this time.

 Close contact to COVID-19 occurs when you are within six feet of someone who is showing symptoms of COVID-19, for at least 15 minutes, and the person later tests positive for the coronavirus.
 If either or both individuals were wearing face masks, the risk of transmission is very low.